 Jeremiah was a sensitive man who wore his heart on his sleeve.
 He had been divinely called to denounce Israel's spiritual apostasy and proclaim severe judgement upon them.
 They had gone astray and had willingly become embroiled in the practices and perversions of their pagan neighbours.

 Jeremiah knew he had been called to preach a tough message.
 He was scorned by the leaders and rejected by the people.
-He knew the terrible consequences of their sin, would reach its completion, with the destruction of Jerusalem and their captivity in Babylon.
+He knew the terrible consequences of their sin would reach completion with the destruction of Jerusalem and their captivity in Babylon.

-Having condemned their wilful infidelity to God, their insensitivity to sin and their hypocritical religious practices, Jeremiah records a succession of strange, personal experiences, where he was instructed to act out God's prophetic warning to the people.
+Having condemned their wilful infidelity to God, their insensitivity to sin, and their hypocritical religious practices, Jeremiah records a succession of strange, personal experiences, where he was instructed to act out God's prophetic warnings to the people.

-Heavenly Father, thank You for the historical record of Israel's history, which has so much to teach us of your plans and purposes for mankind and Your goodness and grace towards us.
-Thank You for men like Jeremiah, who faithfully spoke Your word and obeyed Your instructions, so that we might learn from their mistakes and be guided into godly living.
+Heavenly Father, thank You for the historical record of Israel's history, which has so much to teach us of your plans and purposes for mankind and Your goodness and grace toward us.
+May I learn from their mistakes and be guided into godly living.
 Thank You that You can be trusted to fulfil Your promises to Your people and to correct us when we go astray.
-I pray that I would be faithful in the work You have given for me to do, and thank You that in You is healing, wholeness, hope and joy - for You are my God and are worthy of all praise - AMEN.
+I pray that I would be faithful in the work You have given for me to do, and thank You that in You is healing, wholeness, hope, and joy, for You are my God and are worthy of all praise, AMEN.